maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 * User can program images by u-boot command.
 * If you are using Red EVB board:
-  - The flash 0 size is 4MB, you should program openbmc image to flash 1.
+  - The flash 0 size is 4MB, you should program the openbmc image to flash 1.
 * If you are using Blue/Green EVB board:
   - The flash 0 size is 128MB, you can leave all images at flash 0.